-Raspberry Cheesecake Truffles are delicious, sweet and tart bites of creamy cheesecake filling hidden inside chocolate shell.
+Raspberry Cheesecake Truffles are delicious, sweet and tart bites of creamy cheesecake filling stuffed inside a rich chocolate shell.
+These truffles make the perfect Valentine’s Day dessert!

 - 8 oz. cream cheese-softened